mndahlen/dahlen_portfolio/readme.md

     - Team of 3
     - This was a smaller project
     - https://github.com/mndahlen/CS433-CERN
-* Project 2: Detection and classification of Legos
+* Project 2: Detection and classification of Legos in Video
     - Team of 3
     - Final and main project of the course
     - Report available in repository below